Barcelona is one of those fabulous places in the world that boasts a mild climate year round.

 Just up from the Plaza San Jaume and behind the Cathedral, the Carrer del Bisbe is an iconic place to get a stunning photo.
 The bridge crosses from the Catalan parliament building above the street.
 Built in 1929, it has a mysterious skull on the stone walkway.
 This skull has a dagger through it which you´ll see if you look up as you walk underneath this architectural feature.

-These are just some of my favourite things to do in Barcelona but the list changes over the seasons.
+These are just some things to do in Barcelona but my list changes over the seasons.